 If you just got a new kitten, then congratulations are in order!
 You now have an adorable, cuddly, purring little ball of fur all to yourself, and we hope it fills your heart with joy.
 But unless you can get your new furry friend litter trained ASAP, it will also fill your house with an unwanted mess.
-But don't worry, if you follow these simple steps, you'll have your new kitten trained to use the litter box in no time.
+But don't worry, if you follow these simple steps for how to teach a kitten to use the litter, you'll have your new kitten trained in no time.

 Kittens are tiny, and they need to be able to get into their litter box.
 Make sure you pick a box with low enough sides that your kitten can climb in without a problem.
 Also, make sure the box is made of a non-absorbent material.